 At the beginning of the year, in the middle of winter when we were much more clothes than during summer, I found myself totally overwhelmed by our Boys (aged 1 and 3) clothes.
 We don’t have many clothes for them.
 At least I thought so.
 I buy only a few items a year for the Older when we really feel the need.
 The Younger has all his clothes after his brother.
 What I’ve bought specially for him are socks (the fastest items of clothing to get worn out).
 They also get sometimes clothes as a gift.
 And we get clothes for the Older from a friend who has a little bigger boy.
-And it may be where mainly the overwhelm come from!
+And it may be where mainly the overwhelm comes from!
 Don’t get me wrong, I’m very thankful that we can get these clothes for our kid.
-But with full drawers, more shirts that they can wear even if I’d skip doing laundry four times, with all the laundry, hanging, folding, putting back to wardrobe, choosing, looking for, I needed a better solution for their clothes.
-At the same time with big home decluttering, I’ve decided to build our toddler boys’ capsule wardrobe once again (you can read my advice from my summer experiments here: A Step by Step Guide to Minimizing Your Kids’ Clothes and Making Kids Look the Best Every Day).
+But with full drawers, more shirts that they can wear even if I’d skip doing laundry four times, with all the laundry, hanging, folding, putting back to the wardrobe, choosing, looking for, I needed a better solution for their clothes.
+At the same time with big home decluttering, I’ve decided to build our toddler boys’ capsule wardrobe once again (you can read my advice from my summer experiments here: A step by step guide to minimizing kids’ clothes and making kids look the best every day).

 How did the process look like?
 Very simple!

 1 | write down on paper how many items of every type of clothing your kid needs (how many trousers, sweaters, socks etc.).
 Have in mind how often you do your laundry.